Tanwydd/FixHuawei-ME906s-Linux/README_ENG.md

   + You’ll see messages explaining what the script is doing at each step.

   + At the end, the script will ask if you want to reboot your computer.
-It's very important to answer `y` (for yes) and press Enter to reboot the system.
+It's very important to answer `s` (for yes) and press Enter to reboot the system.

 ---